VU-CSP/github-assignment-jaredrhodes18/editme.md

 _Write a question for your teacher below._

-Q: What is your favorite cereal?
+Q: What is your favorite cereal? - jared rhodes